Master-Tech271/DesignPatternsUsingCsharp/DesignPatterns/readme.md

 	#State Design Pattern
 		-> State Design Pattern is allowing the object to behave differently depending on the state that it is.

+	#Strategy Design Pattern
+		-> It is used to pass the algorithms or behaviour to an object. for e.g., we have a video storage class and it has the Store method. so in this method we want to use multiple compressor to compress the video so we have to use lots of switch or if-else condition then save it, by this it break the rules for the OCP (Open Closed Principle). because if we want to add new compressor in the future we need to modify the existing methods.